Use projects

 2. To add a project to the items below, follow steps to add existing content:

-Every site has an additional search page dedicated to projects shared with the site (content group).
+Every site has an additional search page dedicated to projects shared with a site.
 Users can browse projects by related attributes, such as location and status.
 Add a link to the site header or to a button on the site that goes to the project search page, using the relative URL: /projects.